Unique-Divine/Commonplace-Book/book/crypto/drift-protocol.md

 # drift-protocol.md           <!-- omit in toc -->

-Drift Protocol is a decentralized exchange on Solana.
-Drift's first product is perpetual swaps.
-It is the first perpetual swaps exchange to leverage the novel Dynamic AMM (DAMM) design based on a virtual AMM (VAMM).
+Drift Protocol is an open-sourced decentralized exchange on Solana powering the novel Dynamic AMM (DAMM) in addition to a decentralized orderbook (DLOB).
+Drift's first product is perpetual swaps, similar to what you see on Binance, FTX, and Huobi.

 Table of Contents
 - [Drift Qualitative Analysis](#drift-qualitative-analysis)